 We have adopted a Code of Ethics that applies to each of our employees, including our principal executive officer and our principal financial officer, as well as members of our Board of Directors.
-We have previously filed a copy of such Code has been publicly filed with, and is available for free from, the Securities and Exchange Commission.
+A copy of such Code has been publicly filed with, and is available for free from, the Securities and Exchange Commission.